 Regional Humanitarian Pooled Fund for West and Central Africa

-The Regional Humanitarian Pooled Fund for West and Central Africa (RHFWCA) was established in June 2021 as the first-ever Regionally hosted Pooled Fund managed by OCHA through its Regional Office for West and Central Africa.
-In 2024, the RHFWCA has country envelopes in Burkina Faso, Mali and Niger.
+The Regional Humanitarian Pooled Fund for West and Central Africa (RHPF WCA) was established in June 2021 as the first-ever regionally hosted Pooled Fund managed by OCHA.
+The Fund is dedicated to addressing humanitarian crises in the Central Sahel and Lake Chad basin regions and operates in Burkina Faso, Mali, Niger and, starting in 2024, Chad.

-The Fund is operationally managed by OCHA’s Regional Humanitarian Financing Unit based in Dakar, Senegal, in close collaboration with each OCHA Country Office where the funding tool operates, which ensures that the RHFWCA is rooted and connected to the epicenter of the crisis with allocation processes and monitoring close to partners and projects on the ground.
+The RHPF WCA is operationally managed by OCHA’s Regional Humanitarian Financing Unit, located in Dakar, Senegal.
+This is done in close collaboration with each OCHA country office where the funding tool operates.
+This ensures that the Fund is rooted in and connected to the epicenter of the crisis, with allocation and monitoring processes close to partners and projects on the ground.

 Resources